proofcarryingdata/zupass/README.md

 # installs dependencies for all apps and packages in this repository
 yarn

-# starts local postgres - you must have postgress installed for this
+# starts local Postgres - you must have Postgres installed for this
-# to work properly. in case you want to restart a postgres instance
+# to work properly. in case you want to restart a Postgres instance
 # you previously started in this project, you can also run the command
 # yarn localdb:restart
 yarn localdb:init && yarn localdb:up